dermetfan/dermetfan.net/data/pages/about.md

   *I have not worked on this library in years so I am happy to see it live on in Tommy Ettinger's [fork](https://github.com/tommyettinger/gdx-utils).*

 [libGDX]: https://libgdx.com

+### Go

+- [Cicero](https://github.com/input-output-hk/cicero), an if-this-then-that machine on HashiCorp Nomad that is both event- and state-based.
+  {{ templates.partials.iog-logo-inline { title = "IOHK project"; } }} *This is an IOHK project on which I am the primary author.*
+  *See IOHK's ci-world repository for our [production deployment](https://github.com/input-output-hk/ci-world/blob/main/nix/cloud/nomadEnvs/cicero/default.nix).*
+- [Tullia](https://github.com/input-output-hk/tullia), a sandboxed multi-runtime task DAG runner with Cicero integration.
+  {{ templates.partials.iog-logo-inline { title = "IOHK project"; } }} *This is an IOHK project on which I am the secondary author.*

 ### Lua